NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/CSS/Cross-origin pixel stealing. Timing attacks using CSS filters.md

 ---
 ## Context

-Timing attacks rely on systems that take different amounts of time to process different input values.
+A [[timing attack]] rely on a system that take different amounts of time to process different input values.
 - This is usually the result of either conditional branching in code, or differences in input size.

 Using CSS default filters, we have discovered a variety of timing attacks that work in multiple browsers and devices.